API-Guild/greenlight/content/docs/blog-posts/blog-posts.md

 7. Once you are done creating your first blog post, make sure that the `development server` is running (see the [Quick Start](/docs/quick-start/#scripts) for more information).
 8. Go to `http://localhost:8000/docs/my-first-post` to find your new blog post.

 That's all you need to do to write your first blog post or article.
-There is still much to learn regarding <Ext color="has-text-md" to="https://www.markdownguide.org/">Markdown</Ext> syntax, for a deep dive into this subject please review the [Markdown Reference](/docs/markdown-reference) chapter of the documentation.
+There is still much to learn regarding <Ext color="has-text-md" to="https://www.markdownguide.org/">Markdown syntax</Ext>, for a deep dive into this subject please review the [Markdown Reference](/docs/markdown-reference) chapter of the documentation.

 <br/>

 ## Tableau Visualizations

-For the most part you can write your post using normal Markdown syntax as you would any normal blog post.
-Where MDX comes into play is bringing in your data visualizations.
-For this example we are using our Tableau component which comes with Greenlight.
+You're likely trying out [Greenlight](/) for its <Ext color="has-text-tableau" to="https://www.tableau.com/">Tableau</Ext> embedding capabilities.
+The <Ext color="has-text-md" to="https://www.markdownguide.org/">Markdown</Ext> + <Ext color="has-text-tableau" to="https://www.tableau.com/">Tableau</Ext> viz combo that get's transformed into a website is pretty sweet.
+Under the hood this works because [Greenlight](/) leverages <Ext color="has-text-mdx" to="https://mdxjs.com/getting-started/">MDX</Ext> to allow users to add <Ext color="has-text-react" to="https://reactjs.org/">React</Ext> components to <Ext color="has-text-md" to="https://www.markdownguide.org/">Markdown</Ext> files.

+[Greenlight](/) was designed to bring the modern web to your finger tips.
+There is a lot that goes on without you noticing and you are free keep those details as magical or make them as familiar to you as you are comfortable with.
+While it is not necessary for you to become a <Ext color="has-text-react" to="https://reactjs.org/">React</Ext> expert to use this site template, we would definitely encourage you to try the [tutorial](https://reactjs.org/tutorial/tutorial.html) and become familiar with the [documentation](https://reactjs.org/docs/getting-started.html) at your own pace.

+We have taken care to make components that you would frequently use while writing blog posts as minimalist as possible, removing much of the complexity.
+The <Ext color="has-text-tableau" to="https://www.tableau.com/">Tableau</Ext> component is a great example as it only needs three lines of code and a URL, let's have a look:

 ```js {numberLines}
 <Tableau